RiseGaming/Takistan-Life-Rules/README.md

 2. Role: Protect civilians and enforce law.
 3. Use non-lethal force first when possible.
 4. Police Chief must be active on Discord; staff may replace at their own discretion.
 5. Observe rank hierarchy.
-Staff > Chief > Higher Ranking Officers.
+Staff > Supervisor > Chief > Higher Ranking Officers.
 6. Must explain citations for them to be valid.
 7. No compensation requests unless a rule was broken.
 8. Cannot enter the South unless in joint ops, war, or with OPFOR permission.
 See [Cross-Border Operations](https://github.com/RiseGaming/Takistan-Life-Rules?tab=readme-ov-file#%EF%B8%8F-cross-border-operations) for further information.